Astron/Astron/doc/internal_protocol.md

 > This message removes all objects from the server of the given DistributedClass, that satisify the given comparisons.
 The verify_code is 0x4b696c6c (Ascii "Kill") and is required.
-All objects will duly broadcast its deletion to any AIs, owners, or zones.

 **DBSERVER_SELECT_STORED_OBJECT(1012)**